 Each month Mrs. Bishop will go into the classrooms and work with students on various topics such as character education, friendship skills, feelings, etc. Check back each month to see what we are focusing on and how you can help reinforce these things at home.

 My first lesson with all of the classes at Picolata was an Introduction to the School Counselor.
 Students learned what school counselors do.
 We talked about the things that school counselors can help them with such as problems they have at school or at home, helping with feelings or friendships, etc. We also talked about how school counselors may work with them one on one and how what we talk about stays between us, unless someone is in danger.
 Students learned about other things school counselors do such as working with students in a small group and coming into the classroom for a guidance lesson.
-Students in second, third, fourth and fifth grade completed a needs assessment to help me better understand their needs.
-This will help me as I plan classroom lessons and small groups for the upcoming year and also help me to get to know each student better.

-Our first grade students learned about self-control.
+Our kindergarten lesson this month focused on self-control.
 We started the lesson by allowing students to pop bubbles that were blown their way.
 Then bubbles were blown and students were told not to pop the bubbles-no matter what, even if they landed on their nose!
 We talked about how that feeling of really wanting to do something and not doing it is called self-control.
 Students were then given a marshmallow and told they could eat it right away or they could save it until we finished watching a video and then they would receive a second marshmallow.
 Most students decided to practice using self-control and waited to eat their marshmallow so they could have a second one.
 While they waited, students watched a video about Cookie Monster learning about the vocabulary word “resist”.
 The word resist means to control yourself from doing something you really want to do.
 Students shared how they were able to resist eating the first marshmallow they were given and how the resisted popping the bubbles.
 We learned that there are three steps to using self-control: 1) Stopping 2) Thinking 3) Making a choice.
 We then talked about ways they could show self-control at school.